r00k/blog/_posts/2015-01-16-surviving-your-first-week-in-vim.md

 You'll want two of these, actually.
 The first should be a comprehensive list of what all the keys do, [this one is fantastic](http://www.viemu.com/a_vi_vim_graphical_cheat_sheet_tutorial.html).
-For your second sheet, write down the 5 plus-or-minus 2 commmands you're specifically trying to memorize right now.
+For your second sheet, write down the 5 plus-or-minus 2 commands you're specifically trying to memorize right now.
 Print these out and have them within grabbing distance.